dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 no program is provided, the registration orgUnit for the tracked entity would be used to determine ownership.

-- When `orgUnitMode=SELECTED` - or no `orgUnitMode` is given (default) - the tracked entity or enrollments owned by the `orgUnits` are returned.
+- When `orgUnitMode=SELECTED` - or no `orgUnitMode` is given (default) - the tracked entities or enrollments owned by the `orgUnits` are returned.
-- When `orgUnitMode=CHILDREN` the tracked entity or enrollments owned by the orgUnits or by the orgUnits direct children is returned.
+- When `orgUnitMode=CHILDREN` the tracked entities or enrollments owned by the orgUnits or by the orgUnits direct children is returned.
-- When `orgUnitMode=DESCENDANTS` the tracked entity or enrollments owned by the orgUnits or any of its descendants are returned.
+- When `orgUnitMode=DESCENDANTS` the tracked entities or enrollments owned by the orgUnits or any of its descendants are returned.
 - When `orgUnitMode=ALL`, `orgUnitMode=CAPTURE` or `orgUnitMode=ACCESSIBLE` the `orgUnits` parameter
   is not allowed.